azamsharp/azamsharp.github.io/_posts/2026-05-26-building-a-custom-data-store-in-swiftdata.md

 In this chapter, we are going to build a custom JSON based store for SwiftData.
 Our store will persist records to a JSON file while still allowing us to use all the familiar SwiftData APIs in our SwiftUI views.
 This means we will continue using @Query, ModelContext, insert, delete, and save, but instead of SQLite, the data will now be backed by a JSON document.

 Along the way, you will learn how SwiftData internally communicates with a custom store, how snapshots work, how identifiers are managed, and how records are fetched and persisted.
 Once you understand these concepts, building other custom stores becomes much easier.
 A JSON store is only the beginning.
 The same architecture can be extended to text files, remote APIs, Firebase, or even your own database engine.

-Several concepts and APIs demonstrated in this chapter are inspired by Apple’s WWDC 2024 session “Create a custom data store in SwiftData.”
+> Several concepts and APIs demonstrated in this chapter are inspired by Apple’s WWDC 2024 session [Create a custom data store in SwiftData](https://developer.apple.com/videos/play/wwdc2024/10138/).
 This chapter expands on those ideas by explaining the underlying architecture, snapshots, identifiers, and the flow between SwiftData and a custom persistence layer.

 <!-- Book Banner: SwiftUI Architecture Book -->
 <div class="azam-book-banner" role="region" aria-label="SwiftUI Architecture Book Banner">